Indeed what is a crisis simulation?

 One brilliant way to take on board the lessons learned in the crisis simulation is to follow it up with a crisis strategy workshop.

-Taking you through the dos and don’ts of crisis communications, we explore: who should take responsibility in a crisis situation, how to prepare messages and spokespeople, and how to brief staff, customers, stakeholders and the media.
+During the workshop we take you through the dos and don’ts of crisis communications.
+We explore who should take responsibility in a crisis situation, how to prepare messages and spokespeople, and how to brief staff, customers, stakeholders and the media.

 - Discover how crises escalate and how the media are likely to react